jamk-project/JAMK-project/README.md

 # Project description:
-This is the team project that is part of the course TTMS1100.9S0V1 (*[JAMK University of Applied Sciences](https://www.jamk.fi/en/Home/)*).
+This is the team project that is part of the course TTMS1100.9S0V1 at *[JAMK University of Applied Sciences](https://www.jamk.fi/en/Home/)*.

 ## Our developer team:
 [Johanna Kaasalainen](https://github.com/lasikuula) - team leader, developer